Overview

 Prototype & Iteration

-Digital Wireframing Interactive Low-Fi Prototype
+Digital Wireframing to Interactive Low-Fi Prototype

 Avoiding Information Overload